 - 2 Here is the summary of what we saw on this eastern US road trip:

-- 3 Before I show you where exactly we went, let me say a few things about this trip:
+- 3 Before I show you where exactly we went, and the stunning places we saw (most by accident):

 - 4 Here are the detailed spots we visited during this crazy and impromptu road trip:

 - 5 And here’s a map of the 1,500 miles we did throughout these 3 days:

 - 6 How this road trip across the Eastern US came to be:

 - 9 More road trips that followed thanks to this one!

 - 10 Have your own crazy road trip stories or ideas?